dddrrreee/cs140e-25win/labs/6-bootloader/PRELAB.md

 Make sure you look through:
   1. `1-unix-side/put-code.c`: this holds the starter code you will extend out into a full implementation that sends code to the pi.
+  2. `1-unix-side/my-install.c`: the driver for the unix-side bootloader you won't have to modify this.
-  2. `libunix/read-file.c`: you will implement this (see below).
+  3. `libunix/read-file.c`: you will implement this.
-  3. `libunix/find-ttyusb.c`: you will implement this (see below).
+  4. `libunix/find-ttyusb.c`: you will implement this.
-  4. `libunix/libunix.h`: this has all the routines you can use.
+  5. `libunix/libunix.h`: this has all the routines you can use.
-  5. `libunix/demand.h`: this has a variety of helpful macros to simplify error handling / checking.
+  6. `libunix/demand.h`: this has a variety of helpful macros to simplify error handling / checking.
 You can see examples by using `grep` in the `libunix` directory.

-And, look but DO NOT MODIFY:
-  1. `1-unix-side/my-install.c`: the driver for the unix-side bootloader.